OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:39

-Once more he went away and prayed the same thing.
+Once more he went away and prayed in the same manner.

 ## Mark 14:40